HMRC to Rank as Preferential Creditor

 “The impact of HMRC moving up the tree for being paid takes us back to pre “Enterprise Act in 2002“.
 Sadly UK businesses live in a very precarious position.
 The effects of the Coronavirus COVID19 Pandemic remain ongoing.
 The Chancellor has dug deep into the nation’s purse to support the economy.
 However, it requires repaying at some point.
 Perhaps significant changes need to be put in place to stop the abuse of Limited Companies, protecting directors, acting fraudulently with public money.
 So what changes will take effect in December?
 Will this now have a significant domino effect on insolvencies and tip already feeble companies over the edge.
 Should Direct and Indirect tax collection be revisited in the UK to bolster the HMRC.
 Maybe, the public purse has too many demands on it.
 Who knows?”

-So, what affect then will Crown preference has on the economy and business in the UK?:
+So, what effect will Crown preference have on the economy and business in the UK?:

 - Raise credit insurance premiums over perceived risk increases;

 - domino effect collapsing on corporate Insolvencies in the UK;

 - less money to distribute to unsecured creditors if at all;